Angel Trains spreads bare its data centre infrastructure

 “Once we were introduced to Schneider Electric's on-demand InfaStruxure solution with InRow cooling, we knew that was exactly the type of architecture we wanted to move forward with,” says Wren.

-“We needed to make the new data centre as cost-effective, scalable and robust as possible and the Schneider Electric racks and Symmetra UPS systems hit the mark in terms of resilience and efficiency - whilst helping us to optimise the fairly confined space in our data centre.”
+“We needed to make the new data center as cost-effective, scalable and robust as possible and the Schneider Electric racks and Symmetra UPS systems hit the mark in terms of resilience and efficiency - whilst helping us to optimise the fairly confined space in our data center.

-Comtec Power took charge of provisioning and installing much of the infrastructure equipment in the data centre and now continues to provide monitoring and maintenance support in collaboration with Angel Trains’ IT staff.
+Comtec Power took charge of provisioning and installing much of the infrastructure equipment in the data center and now continues to provide monitoring and maintenance support in collaboration with Angel Trains' IT staff.

 “When first searching for a partner, Comtec engaged with us far more than other potential suppliers,” says Wren.